tmazen/c8y-sap-fsm-integration/fsm-mobile-webhook-microservice/Readme.md

 # How to Open Cumulocity Dashboard in SAP FSM Mobile App

-This guide details how to extend the SAP FSM Mobile App using Web Containers to render an embedded Cumulocity IoT Dashboard.
+This guide details how to extend the SAP FSM Mobile App using Web Containers to render an embedded Cumulocity Dashboard.

 ---